moq-wg/moq-transport/draft-lcurley-warp.md

 A connection is established using WebTransport {{WebTransport}}.

 To summarize:
-The client issues a HTTP CONNECT request with the intention of establishing a new WebTransport session.
+The client issues a HTTP CONNECT request to a URL.
-The server returns an 200 OK response if the WebTransport session has been established, or an error status otherwise.
+The server returns an "200 OK" response to establish the WebTransport session, or an error status code otherwise.

 A WebTransport session exposes the basic QUIC service abstractions.
 Specifically, either endpoint may create independent streams which are reliably delivered in order until canceled.